Applying for a B2 Visitor Visa while your Marriage Based I-130 is Pending Via Consular Processing

 The B-1/B-2 visa is a non-immigrant visa that allows the holder to visit the United States for business or tourism.

-B visas cover almost all reasons for temporary non-immigrant travel, with the exception of student travel, which is covered by the F-1 visa.
-The B-1 visa would therefore be used for vacation to the US or family visit.
+B visas cover many reasons for temporary non-immigrant travel to visit the US.
+The B-1 visa would therefore be used for vacations to the US or family visits.

 The first step in assisting a family member who is eligible to immigrate to the United States and receive a permanent resident card is to file Form I-130.
 A Form I-130 is usually approved if the beneficiary (foreign national) and US Citizen/Permanent Resident family member can show that they have a legal relationship that qualifies them to immigrate to the United States.
 The filing or approval of this petition alone, does not confer any immigration status or benefits on your family member, but this is the first step in applying for a Green Card.